Island Peak Climbing Overview

 The summer/monsoon is not the ideal time for the Island Peak Climbing due to the muddy and treacherous routes caused by the heavy rain.
 The summer trekking is unproductive in terms of weather too.
 Similarly, avalanches and landslides are the two potential natural calamities that can occasionally make the trip dangerous.

 The months of December, January, and February are considered winter as well as off-season months for the Island Peak Climbing.
 But, with the right preparation, equipment, and assistance from a qualified climbing guide, it is possible, especially during December.
-In fact, December is the ideal month if you enjoy trekking in isolation and prefer peaceful terrain.
+December is the ideal month if you enjoy trekking in isolation and prefer peaceful terrain.

 For details: Best Time to do Island Peak Climb.